Winter school “Data, personalization, and the law” successfully completed!

-The main objective of the winter school is to do a deep dive into digital technologies regulation and build a strong network of scholars to further develop Digital Legal Studies, an emerging field of scholarship that advancing our understanding of how digital technologies interact with law and justice.
+From 4 to 8 December 2023, Digital Legal Lab’s winter school “Data, personalization, and the law 2023” took place at the Lorentz Center in Leiden, the Netherlands.
+The overall goal of the winter school was to do a deep dive into digital technologies policy and regulation and to build a strong network of young scholars to further develop Digital Legal Studies, an emerging field of scholarship that aims to advance our understanding of how digital technologies interact with law and justice.

 The week’s program was filled with lectures by and discussions with leading experts in their respective fields, including Digital Legal Lab’s own researchers, to explore topics related to how digital technologies like algorithms, big data analytics, personalization, and automated decision-making affect individuals, markets, and society, and how regulatory regimes are catching up with the technological changes.

 We kicked off the winter school on day 1 with a keynote by Dr Gianclaudio Malgieri, who proposed a vulnerability framework for fundamental rights in the digital age.